keyan-m/cardano-account/README.md

 While this is not an ideal solution, it mitigates the required centralization by allowing users to use any of the providers.

-### Interrupted User Experience

-Current design where account UTxOs are also links in the on-chain association list leads to an interrupted user experience when another user creates a new accounts or closes their existing account, since it might be the account ahead of the interrupted user (who might be in the middle of signing a transaction).

-A straightforward solution is to create 2 UTxOs for every account such that one corresponds to user's place in the association list, while the other is free from disturbances, dedicate for user deposits/withdrawals.

 ### Ecosystem Participation

 In this approach where all users share the same address, it becomes impossible